Top 14 Data Security Best Practices

 Web servers

-Web servers are one of the favorite areas for attackers to exploit because of the reach they have.
-If an attacker can gain access to a popular web server and take advantage of a weakness there, they have the opportunity to reach thousands, if not hundreds of thousands, of users who access the site and their data.
+Thanks to their wide network reach, web servers are a favorite area for attackers to exploit.
+If an attacker gains access to a popular web server and exploits a weakness there, they can reach thousands (if not hundreds of thousands) of site visitors and their data.
 By targeting a web server, an attacker can affect all the connections from users’ web browsers and inflict harm far beyond the one machine they compromised.

-Web servers were originally simple in design and used primarily to provide HTML text and graphics content.
-Modern web servers allow database access, chat functionality, streaming media and many other services; this diversity enables websites to provide rich and complex capabilities to visitors.
-Every service and capability supported on a website is potentially a target for exploitation.
-Make sure that they’re kept up to the most current software standards.
-You must also make certain that you give users to have only the permissions necessary to accomplish their tasks.
-If users are accessing your server via an anonymous account, then common sense dictates that you must make certain that the anonymous account has the permissions needed to view web pages and nothing more.
+Web servers were originally simple in design, used primarily to provide HTML text and graphic content.
+Modern web servers, meanwhile, allow database access, chat functionality, streaming media and many other services.
+But every service and capability supported on a website is a potential target.
+Make sure that they’re kept up to the latest software standards.
+You must also make certain that you give users only the permissions necessary to accomplish their tasks.
+If users are accessing your server via anonymous accounts, then you must make certain that they have permissions needed to view web pages and nothing more.

-Executable scripts, such as those written in PHP, Python, various flavors of Java and Common Gateway Interface (CGI) scripts, often run at elevated permission levels.
-Under most circumstances, this isn’t a problem because the user is returned to their regular permission level at the conclusion of the execution.
+• Executable scripts, such as those written in PHP, Python, various flavors of Java, and Common Gateway Interface (CGI) scripts, often run at elevated permission levels.
+Under most circumstances, this isn’t a problem because the user is returned to their regular permission level after the script is executed.
 Problems arise, however, if the user can break out of the script while at the elevated level.
-From an administrator’s standpoint, the best course of action is to verify that all scripts on your server have been thoroughly tested, debugged and approved for use.
+For administrators, the best course of action is to verify that all scripts on your server have been thoroughly tested, debugged, and approved for use.

 Email servers

 Email servers provide the communications backbone for many businesses.
-They typically run either as an additional service on a server or as dedicated systems.
-Putting an active virus scanner on email servers can reduce the number of viruses introduced into your network and prevent viruses from being spread by your email server.
-It is worth noting, though, that most scanners can’t read Microsoft’s open files; to scan Exchange mail stores, you need a specific email AV scanner, some of them even try to detect phishing, such technology is based on machine learning engine and has good perspectives combating social engineering attacks.
+They typically run as an additional service on a server or as dedicated systems.
+Adding an active virus scanner to email servers can reduce the number of viruses introduced into your network and prevent viruses from being spread by your email server.
+It is worth noting, though, that most scanners can’t read Microsoft’s open files; to scan Exchange mail stores, you need a specific email AV scanner, some of which can even detect phishing and other social engineering attacks via machine learning.

-Email servers are being inundated by automated systems that attempt to use them to send spam.
-Most email servers have implemented measures to prevent this.
-The threats, however, are becoming increasingly more sophisticated.
-You may be able to reduce these attempts to access your system by entering the TCP/IP addresses in your router’s ACL Deny list.
+Email servers are commonly inundated by automated systems that attempt to use them to send spam.
+Although most email servers have implemented measures against these threats, they are becoming increasingly more sophisticated.
+You may be able to reduce these attempts to access your system by entering the attackers’ TCP/IP addresses in your router’s ACL Deny list.
 Doing so will cause your router to ignore connection requests from these IP addresses, effectively improving your security.
-Such measures can be also done with spam filters.
+You can also set up this policy with spam filters.

 FTP servers

-File Transfer Protocol (FTP) servers aren’t intended for high-security applications because of their inherent weaknesses.
-Most FTP servers allow you to create file areas on any drive on the system.
-You should create a separate drive or subdirectory on the system to allow file transfers.
-If possible, use virtual private network (VPN) or Secure Shell (SSH) connections for FTP-type activities.
-FTP isn’t notable for security, and many FTP systems send account and password information across the network unencrypted.
-FTP is one of the tools frequently used to exploit systems.
+File Transfer Protocol (FTP) servers aren’t intended for high-security applications due to their inherent weaknesses.
+While most FTP servers allow you to create file areas on any system drive, it is far more secure to create a separate drive or subdirectory for file transfers.
+If possible, use virtual private network (VPN) or Secure Shell (SSH) connections for FTP-related activities.
+FTP is famously unsecured and exploitable; many FTP systems send account and password information across the network unencrypted.

-From an operational security perspective, you should use separate logon accounts and passwords for FTP access.
+For maximum operational security, use separate logon accounts and passwords for FTP access.
 Doing so will prevent system accounts from being disclosed to unauthorized individuals.
-Also, make sure that all files stored on an FTP server are scanned for viruses.
+Also, regularly scan all files on FTP servers for viruses.

-You should always disable the anonymous user account.
-To make FTP use easier, most servers default to allowing anonymous access.
-However, from a security perspective, the last thing you want is to allow anonymous users to copy files to and from your servers.
-Disabling anonymous access requires the user to be a known, authenticated user in order to access the FTP server.
+To make FTP easier to use, most servers default to allowing anonymous access.
+However, these anonymous accounts should always be disabled.
+From a security perspective, the last thing you want is to allow anonymous users to copy files to and from your servers.
+Once anonymous access is disabled, the system will require the user to be a known, authenticated user in order to access it.

-The best way to secure FTP is to replace it altogether.
+But the best way to secure an FTP server is to replace it altogether.
 The same functionality can be found in more secure services such as Secure File Transfer Protocol (SFTP).

 Operating system patch management

-• Hotfix — A hotfix is an immediate and urgent patch.
-In general, these represent serious security issues and are not optional; they must be applied to the system.
+• Hotfix — A hotfix is an immediate, urgent patch.
+In general, these represent serious security issues and are not optional.

 • Patch — A patch provides some additional functionality or a non-urgent fix.
 These are sometimes optional.

-• Service pack — A service pack is the set of hotfixes and patches to date.
-These should always be applied, but test them first to be sure that no problems are caused by the update.
+• Service pack — A service pack is the full set of hotfixes and patches to date.
+These should always be applied.

 Application patch management

-Just as you need to keep operating system patches current because they often fix security problems discovered within the OS, you need to do the same with application patches.
-Once an exploit in an application becomes known, an attacker can take advantage of it to enter or harm a system.
+You also need to regularly update and patch your applications.
+Once an exploit in an application is discovered, an attacker can take advantage of it to enter or harm a system.
 Most vendors post patches on a regular basis, and you should routinely scan for any available ones.
-A large number of attacks today are targeted at client systems for the simple reason that clients do not always manage application patching well.
-Establish maintenance days where you will be testing and installing patches to all your critical applications.
+Many attacks today target client systems for the simple reason that clients do not always manage application patching effectively.
+Establish maintenance days dedicated to patching and testing all your critical applications.

-Organizations continue to spend an exceptional amount of time and money to secure the network at the perimeter from external attacks; however, insider threats are becoming a key cause of data exposure.
-Many surveys say insider incidents account for more than 60 percent of all attacks; however, many organizations don’t report insider attacks out of fear of business loss and damage to their reputation.
+Although organizations continue to spend an exceptional amount of time and money to secure their networks from external attacks, insider threats are a key cause of data exposure.
+A Netwrix survey found that insider incidents account for more than 60 percent of all attacks; however, many insider attacks go unreported out of fear of business losses and damage to the company’s reputations.

 Insider threats come in two forms.
-An authorized insider threat is someone who misuse their rights and privileges, either accidentally, deliberately or his credentials were stolen.
-An unauthorized insider is someone who has connected to the network behind the perimeter defenses.
-This could be someone who plugged into a jack in the lobby or a conference room, or someone who is using an unprotected wireless network connected to the internal network.
-Insider attacks can lead to data loss or downtime, so it’s as important to monitor activity in your network as activity at the perimeter.
+An authorized insider threat is someone who misuses their rights and privileges, either accidentally, deliberately, or because their credentials were stolen.
+An unauthorized insider is someone who has connected to the network behind its external defenses.
+This could be someone who plugged into a jack in the lobby or a conference room, or someone accessing an unprotected wireless network connected to the internal network.
+Insider attacks can lead to data loss or downtime, so it’s as important to monitor activity in your network as closely as activity at the perimeter.

 Insiders using remote access

-Remote access to corporate networks is also becoming commonplace.
-Users are working from home at an increasing rate, so it’s critical to secure the connections used for remote access.
-Strong authentication is essential when connecting remotely.
-It is also important that the machines users are employing for remote access to the network are also secured properly.
-In addition, remote sessions should be properly logged or even video recorded.
+With users increasingly working from home, remote access to corporate networks is also becoming commonplace, so it’s critical to secure remote connections as well.
+Strong authentication processes are essential when connecting remotely.
+It is also important that the devices used for remote network access are secured properly.
+In addition, remote sessions should be properly logged, or even video recorded.

-The endpoints of your network are under attack constantly, so having the endpoint security infrastructure in place to deal with them is crucial to preventing data breaches.
-Unauthorized programs and advanced malware (such as rootkits) are some of the things to consider in your endpoint security strategy.
-With the increased usage of mobile devices, the endpoints of the network are expanding and becoming more and more undefined.
-Automated tools that reside on the endpoint system are essential to mitigating the effectiveness of malware.
+Your network endpoints are under constant attack, so endpoint security infrastructure is crucial to protecting against data breaches, unauthorized programs and advanced malware like rootkits.
+With the increased use of mobile devices, network endpoints are expanding and becoming increasingly undefined.
+Automated tools that reside in system endpoints are essential to mitigating damage from malware.
 At a minimum, you should use the following technologies:

 Antivirus software

-Antivirus software should be installed and kept current on all servers and workstations.
-In addition to active monitoring of incoming files, scans should be conducted regularly to catch any infections that have slipped through, such as ransomware.
+Antivirus software should be installed and kept up to date on all servers and workstations.
+In addition to actively monitoring incoming files, the software should regularly conduct scans to catch any infections that may have slipped through, such as ransomware.

 Antispyware